-- Identify and record the number of properties that are 18 metres high or more
+- identify and record the number of properties that are 18 metres high or more

-- Identify and record the properties that have been clad with aluminium type panels
+- identify and record the properties that have been clad with aluminium type panels

-- Inspect those identified to establish whether they are panels made of Aluminium Composite Material (ACM) and record this
+- inspect those identified to establish whether they are panels made of Aluminium Composite Material (ACM) and record this

-The highest block owned by the Group is five storeys.
+The highest block owned by us is five storeys.
 Part of the block is covered with cladding, however it has been confirmed that this a decorative laminate panel with no thermal insulation, rather than an ACM.
 The details of the cladding have been sent to Bedfordshire Fire & Rescue for their information and a joint visit undertaken of this block.

-The only other blocks of medium rise flats (from three to five storeys) that have been externally insulated by the Group are three four-storey concrete non-traditional blocks.
+The only other blocks of medium rise flats (from three to five storeys) that have been externally insulated by us are three four-storey concrete non-traditional blocks.
 This external wall insulation system is not an ACM, rather it comprises phenolic foam mechanically fixed to the concrete substructure and covered with a cementitious render.
 It has been confirmed that the installation was monitored by the manufacturers and firebreaks have also been installed.
 These provide a class 0 fire rating which is also covered by a 25 year insurance backed guarantee.

 The only other medium rise blocks of flats owned by us are of a traditional construction with no render or cladding.